TogAr2/MinestomPvP/README.md

 But you can also choose to (and this is the preferred option for most servers) use the jar file as a library.
 In this case, you can choose where to apply the PvP mechanics and customize them.
+The rest of this readme assumes you are using this method.

 Before doing anything else, you should call `PvpExtension.init()`.
 This will make sure everything is registered correctly.
 After you've initialized the extension, you can get an `EventNode` with all PvP related events listening using `PvpExtension.events()`.